Operads with trivial $\mathbb{A}$-actions: Applications of the main result

-It is tedious but easy to verify that Definition \ref{zzdef3.5} follows from Definition \ref{zzdef3.9}(ii,iii).
-Therefore every PGC algebra is a PGPerm algebra.
+By Definition~\ref{defi-pgc}(ii), we have~$A_oA_e=A_eA_o=\{0\}$.
+It is straightforward to show that every PGC algebra is a PGPerm algebra (also see the proof of the next lemma).
+We shall show that every left torsionfree PGPerm algebra is a PGC algebra.

-A PGPerm (or PGC) algebra $A$ is said to be of {\it even type} (resp. {\it odd type}) if $A_{o}=0$ (resp. $A_{e}=0$).
-It is clear that a PGPerm algebra of even type is equivalent to a GPerm algebra.
-The next lemma concerns left torsionfree PGPerm (PGC) algebras of odd type.
+A PGPerm (or PGC) algebra $A$ is said to be of {\it even type} (resp. {\it odd type}) if~$A_{o}=\{0\}$ (resp. $A_{e}=\{0\}$).
+It is clear that a PGPerm algebra of even type is a GPerm algebra.
+When we study a PGPerm algebra of odd type, we always assume that the characteristic of the underlying field is not 2.